robloo/SymbolIconManager/Source/Data/ReadMe.md

 | WinJS Symbols     | `Symbols.json`                   | 2021-Jul-24 | 1.05    | [GitHub PDF](https://github.com/winjs/winjs/blob/master/src/fonts/SymbolsWinJS.pdf) |
 | WinJS Symbols     | `Symbols.json`                   | 2021-Jul-24 | 1.05    | [GitHub Repo](https://github.com/winjs/winjs/blob/master/src/fonts/Symbols.ttf) |

+Note the following:
+ * Where applicable, JSON is the preferred format for all data.
+ * JSON does not support comments; therefore, file information (including last update) is tracked here.
+ * Data is copied even if it is publicly available elsewhere.
+This is a failsafe if ever the source goes offline; however, this requires maintenence to keep in sync.

 ## *Fluent UI System* Icon Data | Microsoft | MIT License